Lunar2kPS/advanced-cpp/README.md

 - Features/Bugs:
     - Upgrade the ServiceLocator implementation (in the main program under `/src`) to use templates to let you define the base class that all your systems must inherit from, rather than hard-coding it to use IGameLoopSystems.
+    - (A lot of work) Investigate into performance -- For some reason, the OpenGL draw calls I have with grass tiles are really heavy.
+I not only want to employ optimization techniques like frustum culling, draw call batching, and GPU instancing, but I also want to understand if there's any ways to optimize the code as-is if my game actually did need to keep 100s of draw calls per frame.
     - 🐛 For some reason, I've noticed that changing the shader from our source code's "resources" folder updates the already-built builds upon next run.
 The C++ program should really be reading from the /out folder's resources folder instead.
     - Dear ImGUI:
         - 🐛 Dear ImGUI's `ImGui_ImplOpenGL3_RenderDrawData(...)` function throws a 1280 (0x500) GL_INVALID_ENUM OpenGL error during drawing on 64bit Raspberry Pi (OpenGL ES 3.1).